RomainMaure/ReachyAudio/README.md

 - Computing direction of arrival of sounds.
 - Making reachy's head orients to the person which is currently speaking.
 - Control the LEDs of the microphone array.
-- Allowing Reachy to answer to simple questions (in development).
+- Allowing Reachy to answer to simple questions.

 The jupyter notebook named ReachyAudioNotebook shows an example on how to use this library.